 Governor Youngkin orders flags at half staff in honor of 1 million American lives lost to COVID-19

 RICHMOND, Va.
-(WWBT) - Governor Youngkin has ordered all flags in the Commonwealth to be lowered to half staff in remembrance of the 1 million Americans who lost their lives to COVID-19.
+(WWBT) - Governor Youngkin has ordered all Virginia flags to be lowered to half staff in remembrance of the 1 million Americans who lost their lives to COVID-19.

-Flags will be lowered on May 12 and will remain at half-staff until sunset on May 16.
+Flags were lowered on May 12 and will remain at half-staff until sunset on May 16.

 Copyright 2022 WWBT.
 All rights reserved.